nodatime/nodatime/www/developer/tzdb-file-format.md

   helps to reduce the data required.
 The format is (in order of preference):
   - For `Instant.MinValue`, a single byte `0`.
   - For `Instant.MaxValue`, a single byte `1`.
-  - For an instant which is a whole number of hours since the "previous" instant, where that whole number is in the range [128, 1048576), the format is that whole number of hours written as a `count`.
+  - For an instant which is a whole number of hours since the "previous" instant, and that number of hours is in the range [128, 1048576), the format is that number of hours written as a `count`.
-  - For an instant which is a whole number of minutes since 1800-01-01T00:00:00Z, and that number of minutes is in the range (1048576, Int32.MaxValue], the format is that number of minutes written as a `count`.
+  - For an instant which is a whole number of minutes since 1800-01-01T00:00:00Z, and that number of minutes is in the range [1048576, Int32.MaxValue], the format is that number of minutes written as a `count`.
   - For any other instant, a single byte `2` followed by a `fixed64` value for the number of ticks since the Unix epoch.
 - `dictionary`, a string-to-string dictionary where no keys or values can be null.
 This is simply a `count` number of entries followed by each key/value pair as a `string` key and `string` value.